🚀 Experience the new and improved APIVoid! Check out what's new

 Our website scanning and analysis services are designed to help users make informed decisions when interacting with websites and to support a safer Internet ecosystem.
 By analyzing publicly accessible websites and URLs, we aim to provide independent, data‑driven insights related to security, safety, and trust.
 These services also help website owners identify potential security, reputation, or configuration issues so they can take corrective action and improve the overall security and trustworthiness of their websites.

 Website owners cannot opt out of being analyzed if their website is publicly accessible.
-Allowing opt‑out requests would undermine the purpose of security and trust analysis services and could enable abuse by malicious, scam, or fraudulent websites seeking to avoid independent scrutiny.
+Allowing opt‑out requests could undermine the effectiveness of security and trust analysis services and could enable abuse by malicious, scam, or fraudulent websites seeking to avoid independent scrutiny.
 This approach is consistent with established industry practice across cybersecurity, antivirus, reputation, and consumer‑protection services.
 For the purposes of this policy, a website is considered publicly accessible if its domain is registered, resolvable, or reachable via the public Internet using standard protocols such as HTTP or HTTPS, regardless of the response returned (including, but not limited to, 3xx, 4xx, or 5xx status codes).
 Security analysis may also be performed using publicly observable metadata, network information, and reputation signals in cases where a domain is newly registered, misconfigured, temporarily unavailable, returns error responses, or has no DNS records currently configured.
 In such cases, analysis is based on the availability or absence of public technical signals.

 Many well‑known platforms operate under the same principle of user‑driven transparency and independent analysis based on public information, including: [1] Antivirus and endpoint security software that scans websites and files upon access; [2] URL reputation and security analysis services; [3] Search engines and browser security mechanisms; [4] Consumer review and reputation platforms.
 For example, Trustpilot explains why it does not remove business profile pages at the request of website owners: Why we don’t delete business profile pages from Trustpilot.
 As stated by Trustpilot: "It’s consumers who decide which businesses are reviewed on Trustpilot, and we believe their reviews hold useful information for shoppers and businesses alike.".
 Our platform follows the same general principle: enabling independent, user‑driven access to publicly available information for the benefit of other users.